cfeenstra67/sqlauthz/README.md

 isInTestGroup("user4");
 ```

-Currently `sqlauthz` support PostgreSQL as a backend, and it allows you to define:
+Currently `sqlauthz` supports PostgreSQL as a backend, and it allows you to define:

 - Schema permissions
 - Table permissions **including column and row-level security**